At LDP Connect, we like to accentuate the positive.

 Keeping the program successful means learning about how other programs are structured, emulating what is working for them, and avoiding the mistakes they’ve made.

-One way to do this is by completing the 2020 LDP Survey by September 30th to get benchmarking data, including:
+One way to do this is get benchmarking data from the LDP Survey, including:

 - Compensation levels